rjmccall/swift-evolution/visions/accessors.md

 - A storage declaration that can't be directly modified and computes a fresh value every time you call it should just provide a `get`.

-- A storage declaration that can't be directly modified and always memoizes its value should just provide a `borrow` or (if it is not a property of a value type) a `read`.
+- A storage declaration that computes a fresh value on the first access but memoizes it in thereafter-immutable memory should just provide a `borrow`.

 - A storage declaration that's trying to model an always-present stored component of a value type should just provide `borrow` and (if mutable) `mutate`.

 - A storage declaration that's trying to model an always-present stored component of a reference type should just provide `read` and/or `modify`, adding `get` and `set` if performance evaluations suggest it's important.
+See the section on synthesizing `borrow` and `mutate` for why reference types require coroutine accessors.

-- A storage declaration that presents a value that transforms what it stores internally should probably provide all of `get`, `set`, `read`, and `modify`.
+- A storage declaration that presents a transformation or wrapping of a value it stores internally should provide at least `get` and `set`.
+It should consider providing `read` and/or `modify` if it can implement them more efficiently than they would be synthesized from the `get` and `set`.

 - An abstract storage declaration (like a protocol requirement) that's trying to ensure the most efficient access possible and is willing to only allow implementations that represent an always-present stored component of a value type should just provide `borrow` and `mutate`.